omz13/kirby-cache-widgets/README.md

 ### 0.3
 - Tweak things so the diagnostics widget, if required, is shown before any of the other widgets.
 - Fixes.
 Because, of course, things went terribly wrong with 0.2.
 This time it should work.

+### 0.4
+- Better detection of when the object cache is configured but not enabled (i.e. better checking of class name of what is used against what is configured).
+Be amazed at the clunky chain of string operations involved in extracting the tail of the classname.
+There is probably a far cleaner way of doing this, but this works.
+- Fix divide by zero (would sometimes happen if object cache was reset)